 Previously Featured Scientists of the Month

-Jeffrey Ryder, Ph.D. has been selected as DSLS Scientist of the Month for his poster, “Comparative Analysis of Isokinetic, Isometric and Isotonic Muscle Performance Measures,” which was presented at the 2013 Human Research Investigators Workshop.
+Lori Chappell, M.S. has been chosen as Scientist of the Month for her poster, “Estimation of the Dose and Dose Rate Effectiveness Factor,” which was presented at the 2013 Radiation Research Society Meeting in New Orleans.

 National Aeronautics and Space Administration (NASA) Project Scientist Dr. Lori Ploutz-Snyder, a three time Ohio University alumna and Honors Tutorial College graduate, develops strategies to mitigate the debilitating physiologic effects of long-term spaceflight.
 Her team’s work is of particular importance as NASA continues research on a three-year mission to Mars.
 Read more.